-The bill amends the Michigan penal code by adding a new section, 50d, which allows courts to appoint volunteer advocates in criminal cases concerning the treatment, welfare, or custody of animals.
+The bill amends the Michigan penal code by adding a new section, Sec.
+50d, which allows courts to appoint volunteer advocates in criminal prosecutions related to the treatment, welfare, or custody of animals.
 These advocates can be appointed at the court's discretion or upon request from any party involved in the case.
-The appointed advocates will be selected from a list provided by the State Bar of Michigan and will have various responsibilities, including monitoring the case, consulting with individuals who can provide relevant information, attending hearings, and making recommendations regarding the animal's placement and welfare.
+The appointed advocates will be selected from a list provided by the State Bar of Michigan and will have various responsibilities, including monitoring the case, consulting with individuals who may provide relevant information, attending hearings, and making recommendations regarding the animal's placement and welfare.

 Additionally, the bill outlines the qualifications for volunteer advocates, requiring them to complete approved training and adhere to the Michigan Rules of Professional Conduct.
-The list of potential advocates must include licensed attorneys knowledgeable about animal issues and law schools with clinical programs that allow students to participate as volunteer advocates.
-The bill specifies that these advocates will not receive monetary compensation but may earn pro bono hours or academic credit.
-The enactment of this amendment will take effect 90 days after it is signed into law.
+The list of potential advocates must include attorneys knowledgeable about animal issues and law schools with clinical programs that allow students to participate as advocates.
+The bill specifies that these advocates will serve on a volunteer basis without monetary compensation, although they may receive pro bono hours or law school credit.
+The act will take effect 90 days after being enacted into law.

 Statutes affected: